Judah Leon Magnes

-Judah Leon Magnes (יהודה לייב מאגנס; July 5, 1877 – October 27, 1948) was a prominent Reform rabbi in both the United States and Mandatory Palestine.
+Judah Leon Magnes (יהודה לייב מאגנס; July 5, 1877 – October 27, 1948) was a prominent Reform rabbi in both the United States of America and Mandatory Palestine.
 He is best remembered as a leader in the pacifist movement of the World War I period, his advocacy of a binational Jewish-Arab state in Palestine, and as one of the most widely recognized voices of 20th century American Reform Judaism.
-Magnes served as the first chancellor of the Hebrew University of Jerusalem (1925), and later as its President (1935–1948).
+Magnes served as the only chancellor of the Hebrew University of Jerusalem (1925–1935), and later as its first president (1935–1948).

 Biography

 Magnes was born in San Francisco to David and Sophie (Abrahamson) who named him Julian.
 He changed his name to Judah as a young man.